Variational Inequalities Governed By Strongly Pseudomonotone Operators: Concluding remarks

 \section{Concluding remarks}

 In this article, we obtained an error bound and proved the convergence of iterative sequences generated by modified GPM for VIs governed by strongly pseudomonotone operators.
 Two counter-examples were given to show the necessity of Lipschitz continuity assumption in classical GPM as well as the boundedness hypothesis in modified GPM.
-We proposed a method to overcome the difficulty when applying modified GPM for VIs with unbounded constraint sets.
-Rate of convergence was also estimated when the stepsizes are sequences of terms defining the $p$-series.
+Rate of convergence was estimated when the stepsizes are sequences of terms defining the $p$-series.
+We also conducted several numerical experiments and gave an in-depth comparison with a related algorithm.

 There are still some open questions for whom who may concern: \begin{enumerate} \item The extragradient projection method (EPM) (see \cite{korpelevich}) is another classical method solving a wider class of VIs than the GPM, i.e, VIs with monotone and Lipschitz continuous operators.
 In \cite{khanh2016}, Khanh proved that modified EPM with variable stepsizes is applicable for strongly pseudomonotone and Lipschitz continuous VIs.
 It is natural to ask whether modified EPM could solve VIs governed by pseudomonotone operators.